The Aiguilles de Bavella: a majestic site

 The site of the Aiguilles de Bavella has a special place in the hearts and minds of Christians.
 This is her patron saint, whose statue can be seen on the collar, the star.
 Our Lady of the Snows is also honoured every year on 5 August.

-If you have the chance to visit the Aiguilles de Bavella at this time, you will be surrounded by pilgrims.
+If you are lucky enough to visit the Aiguilles de Bavella during this period, you will be surrounded by pilgrims.
 This is an opportunity to attend a great mass and a huge country dinner at the feet of this white virgin.
 See you at Zonza at dawn to participate in the fervent procession.
 If the walk is strenuous, the final picnic will give you all the strength you need.

 An important hiking area